addKiwi/ReactDeveloper_test-task/README.md

 Simple project with charts.
 Ease to add, change or remove new data.
-There is an opportunity to see information in different types of views
+There is an opportunity to see information in different types

 ## Librares
 - React